 Cross-device marketing allows agencies, media companies and advertisers to deliver brand messages to consumers at the right time, in the right format and on the right device.
 The underlying foundation of cross-device marketing is a technology that links together various identifiers associated with a digital consumer.
 This linking forms a holistic profile of an individual, which enables marketing professionals to address and understand actual people, instead of devices.

 Customer insights/analysis software

-Customer insights/analysis software, also known as customer intelligence software, helps marketing profesionals analyze available customer data and past behaviors in order to inform future marketing strategies.
-This category of software is typically used to segment customers into sub-groups, track customers as they move across segments over time, predict future behaviors of customers, determine customer lifetime value and access machine-based learning recommendations to improve future marketing efforts.
+Customer insights/analysis software, also known as customer intelligence software, helps marketing professionals analyze available customer data and past behaviors in order to inform future marketing strategies.
+This category of software is typically used to segment customers into sub-groups, track customers as they move across segments over time, predict future behaviors of customers, determine customer lifetime value, and access machine-based learning recommendations to improve future marketing efforts.

 Customer relationship management (CRM) software

 Customer relationship management (CRM) software is a category that covers a broad set of applications designed to help businesses manage customer data and track customer interactions.
 These programs are typically used by Sales and Marketing departments and allow teams to access business information, track leads and opportunities, manage business contracts, manage employee, vendor and partner relationships and provide customer support.